MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/create-extensibility-request.md

 > [!NOTE]
 >
 > * We're adding new events in main and the latest release branch.
 At the time of this writing, the latest release branch is 25.x.
-In most cases, we'll make other types of requests, again, only in the master branch, available in upcoming major releases.
+In most cases, we'll make other types of requests, again, only in the main branch, available in upcoming major releases.
 > * If the procedure, field, object or any part of it are marked as `Obsolete` or surrounded by `CLEAN` tags, we won't add or update the events.

 ## Minimum requirements